NeilMackenzie39/Lid-Driven-Cavity/README.md

 The discretisations for each of the terms was performed based on the method outlined in the course notes as well as that which was submitted in the author’s Assignment 3A.

 ## Notes on Coding
-I had no experience in object-oriented programming when doing this course and therefore wrote the "functions" section of the code which identifies the location of each cell in a very inefficient manner.
-I knew this section of the program could be greatly improved but was running out of time for the project so I used if statements to cover each case.
+I had no experience in object-oriented programming when doing this course and therefore wrote the "functions" section of the code which identifies the location of each node in a very inefficient manner.
+I knew this section of the program could be greatly improved but was running out of time for the project so I used multiple "if" statements to cover each case.

 ## Disclaimer
 The "plotter" program was written by the supervisor for the course and is the property of UCT and therefore cannot be posted here.